binaryplease/base16/README.md

 ## Tools for using Base16

 * [base16-manager](https://github.com/AuditeMarlow/base16-manager) - A command line tool to install base16 templates and set themes globally.
+* [base16-universal-manager](https://github.com/binaryplease/base16-universal-manager) - A command line tool to automatically get, build and set base16 themes globally for *all* supported applications.
+Themes and templates are pulled form the official repositories or from a local cache.
 * [base16-shell-preview](https://github.com/nvllsvm/base16-shell-preview) - A command line tool to preview and set base16-shell themes.

 ## Projects using Base16